Dohány Street Synagogue is the largest in Europe and the second-largest one in the world. It can seat 3,000 people.

 After showing you around the Synagogue, the tour guide takes you to the Hungarian Jewish Museum.

-Through everyday things, you learn about the life of the Jewish people in Hungary.
+Through everyday things, you learn about the life and adversities of the Jewish people in Hungary.

 At the end of your tour, you visit the Heroes’ Temple’s graveyard, containing the graves of people who died in the ghetto during WWII.